kleinesfilmroellchen/sof-language/README.md

 This document will not explain the concept of a stack, please consult The Internet for information on stacks in computer science.

-**This is a Work In Progress (WIP).
-The program is extremely buggy and should not be used for anything serious.** If you cause a nuclear war and the inevitable destruction of mankind by using this software, I am not to blame.
+**This is a Work In Progress (WIP) experimental programming language.** If you cause a nuclear war and the inevitable destruction of mankind by using this software, I am not to blame.

 ### Installation and CLI usage

 This is an Eclipse project, so I recommend cloning it with git and importing it into your workspace (again, there are great explanations for both of these).
-After building normally into the `/bin` folder, you should be able to execute the main CLI class with a normal launch configuration.
+After building normally, you should be able to execute the main CLI class with a normal launch configuration.
 Alternatively, use the command line

 ```
 java -p bin -m sof/klfr.sof.cli.CLI [arguments]